[A PDF copy of this webpage is here.]

 • Ethical.
 AI systems will increasingly make ethical decisions and moral tradeoffs.
 Hoey and Cohen are exploring how human-like moral decision-making can be built into a neural network system.

 • Trustworthy.
-Cohen has done research on trust modeling in multi-agent systems, social media environments (e.g., for combating digital misinformation), and online marketplaces (e.g., collusion).
-She is currently interested in understand the dimensions that deﬁne trusted AI, i.e., what are the concerns about AI’s trustworthiness and how research has addressed these concerns.
+Cohen has done research on trust modeling in multi-agent systems, social media environments (e.g., for combating digital misinformation and addressing anti-social behaviour), and online marketplaces (e.g., collusion).
+She is also studying the dimensions that deﬁne trusted AI, i.e., what are the concerns about AI’s trustworthiness and how research has addressed these concerns.
 Law has explored the issue of trust and engagement in the context of a robot interacting with users to sort objects into trash versus recycling.

 • Involving Humans in the Loop.
-There is now an explosion of data to be mined – in business, in science and in health care – at a scale that is beyond the analytic capabilities of a single person and at a level of complexity that challenges even the most sophisticated algorithms.
+There is now an explosion of data to be mined – in business, in science, in law, and in health care – at a scale that is beyond the analytic capabilities of a single person and at a level of complexity that challenges even the most sophisticated algorithms.
 At the same time, human intelligence is massively distributed and now readily accessible, yet untapped: there are millions of people online each day, performing computational tasks as a by-product of searching for information, playing games, organizing personal data collections, and interacting with communities.
 Law’s research in human computation explores how we can combine human and machine intelligence to tackle complex problems, such as those requiring expertise or intricate dependencies.
+Grossman's research explores how machine learning can be applied in the context of eDiscovery in legal proceedings, to identify relevant evidence with greater effectiveness and efficiency that lawyers working on their own.

 Beyond these fundamental research questions, the AI group also has a track record of applying fundamental research to real-world problems, related to